Track 4B - NH&D Main Line, Town of Orange

 New Haven Register

-[4.41.2] This photo appeared in the Register along with the front-page story about an accident at Dogman crossing [NHER/06/14/1910/01].
+[4.41.2] This photo accompanied a front-page article in the Register about an accident at Dogman crossing [NHER/06/14/1910/01].
 Thomas N. Bronson, a farm hand, was killed when a westbound NYNH&H train hit his milk wagon and two-horse team.
 The wrecked carriage was dragged 75 feet down the track.
 Bronson was put aboard the train but died as the train reached Derby.
 He had just built a home in Tyler City where he intended to live after his upcoming wedding.
-The railroad commissioners held hearings in 1910 on the dangers of the Orange crossings and decided to put a flagman at Orange Center but not here, even though this was a busy, unprotected point with a dozen or so daily passenger trains each way plus freights and extras.
+The railroad commissioners held hearings in 1910 on the dangers of the Orange crossings and decided to put a flagman at Orange Center but not here, even though this was a busy, unprotected point with a dozen or more daily trains.

 [4.41.3] These photos have mileage point numbers of 4.29 (1923) and 4.23 (1927) which would place them here, but we have never seen this called Milford Rd. otherwise.
 The PUC perhaps confused the name with Meloy Rd. which you can see on the map above, and which ran to about this point.
-They do equate this crossing with Alling's, also called Sheldon's after prominent resident J. Sheldon Alling.
+They do equate this crossing with ALLINGS CROSSING, also called SHELDONS, after prominent resident J. Sheldon Alling.
 The NH&D had a stop here from August of 1871 until June of 1872 when the Tyler City station opened just to the west.
-In an accident here in 1905 in which Samuel Casner was killed by a train hitting his car, the location was called Plunkitt's crossing in The New York Times but Allings Crossing in the Hartford Courant [NYT/09/25/1905/09; HC/09/25/1905/11].
-A warning bell was finally installed here on 7/31/15 because of the new fatality of motorcyclist Paul Jansen on 5/31/1915 [Dkt.
+In an accident here in 1905 in which Samuel Casner was killed by a train hitting his car, the location was called Plunkitt's crossing in The New York Times but Allings Crossing in the Hartford Courant [NYT/09/25/1905/09; HC/09/25/1905 /11].
+A warning bell was finally installed here on 7/31/15 because of the new fatality of motorcyclist Paul Jansen on 5/31/1915 [PUC Dkt.
 1568] and injuries and damages when "northbound" train #1418 struck Daniel Durkin and his double team at 11:55 a.m. on 5/26/1914.
-The warning devices were removed on 6/16/1927 [Dkt.
+The warning devices were removed on 6/16/1927 [PUC Dkt.
 4920] shortly after passenger service was discontinued in 1925 and this was made a stop-and-flag crossing for the remaining freight service on the line.

 [4.41.5] The photograph on the left shows the Old Colony Rd. crossing, which is found on the valuation maps [click here] for the road we call Dogburn La.
 The mileage point of 4.60 in this 1924 photograph is correct for this location, with Tyler City station .37 miles west of here.
 The business car on the rear end of the train is on the east side of the crossing.
 This either means that the train was backing up to give the inspectors a forward-looking view or that it started at Derby Jct. and is headed eastward for New Haven, though that would put the mileage points in reverse of the westward order in which they proceed on this line.
 The shot on the left is of a small, original NH&D drainage culvert reported to be just west of this crossing.

 [4.41.7] The building on the left, Our Lady of Sorrows Church at 378 Spring St., is the 1874 Tyler City schoolhouse.
 It was decommissioned in 1909 and remodeled by successive church groups for ecclesiastical purposes.
 This has meant the addition of the two narrow windows on the south side seen here, the construction of a lower profile sanctuary area on the north end, and the installation of stained glass windows throughout.
 This location is just east of the site of the Tyler City railroad station where classes were first held in 1873.
-The track ran on the south side of Spring St., just behind where the photographer is standing.
+The track ran on the south side of Spring St., just behind where the photographer is standing in the photo at left.

 Dodd Center, UConn

-[4.43] The Tyler City station is clearly still standing in March of 1934, its outline even recognizable as matching its photo.
+[4.43] The Tyler City station is clearly still standing in March of 1934, the aerial outline matching its photo.
 The building over to its right on the north side of New Haven Ave. is the general store and post office.
 A few homes just to the west are out of sight here but the visionary Tyler City is undeveloped otherwise.
-The large rectangle, west of the station and the remnants of Harrison Ave., is the footprint of the factory building built by Samuel Halliwell, one of the 'proprietors' of Tyler City.
+The large rectangle, west of both the station and the remnants of Harrison Ave., is the footprint of the factory building built by Samuel Halliwell, one of the 'proprietors' of Tyler City.

 Max Miller Collection